 At Clear Peak Accounting, we believe in providing “personal, one-on-one services catered to their needs,” which means finding the specific strategies that fit your unique business goals.
 A good plan considers your industry, income level, and long-term objectives to build a tax strategy that supports your growth instead of hindering it.
 Let’s look at some of the key areas you should be discussing with your financial partner.

-Time Your Distributions Strategically
+How to Time Your Shareholder Distributions

 As an S Corp owner, you have two ways to get paid: a salary and distributions.
 Your salary is subject to payroll taxes (like Social Security and Medicare), while distributions are not.
 The IRS requires you to pay yourself a “reasonable compensation” as a salary—basically, what someone in a similar role with your experience would earn.
 The key is to find the right balance.
 Paying a reasonable salary satisfies IRS rules, and then you can take additional profits as distributions, which can lower your overall self-employment tax burden.
 This is a foundational S Corp strategy that requires careful calculation.